Andersos/andersos.net/_posts/2014-09-07-eldritch-horror-investigator-list.md

 Everyone expected great things from Trish when she was young.
 In school, she excelled in athletics and the sciences, but she surprised everyone after graduation by settling into a humble position at a commercial code company.
 What almost no one knows is that this particular company is a front for the Bureau's code-braking agency, the Black Chamber.
 Now she finds herself in the city of Krasnoyarsk meeting another agent who has important information about an impending threat from a world beyond our own.

 ## Health and Sanity
 Health: 7
 Sanity: 5

 ## Stats
 Lore: 1
 Influence: 3
 Observation: 3
 Strength: 3
 Will: 2

 ## Skills
 Starts with 1 .45 Automatic asset
-Action: If you do not have any Clues, gain 1 Clue
+Action: If you do not have any Clues, gain 1 Clue.
 Passive: If an investigator on your space spends a Clue to reroll a die, he may reroll up to 2 dice instead.

 # <a name="akachi-onyele---the-shaman"></a>Akachi Onyele - The Shaman